YinglaiYang/blog-personal/content/posts/2025-09-15-reading-notes-clip-learning-transferable-visual-models-from-natural-language-supervision/index.md

 _Note: I myself experienced this when evaluating e.g. agents that have web-search as tool and using established datasets for eval._

+## Closing Notes by the Authors On Limitations
+- CLIP is weak to random in tasks which are not represented in the web-scale dataset.
+- CLIP cannot do effective few-shot learning by itself (compare to previous note of the author on how humans improved performance significantly with 1-shot vs. zero-shot).
+- CLIP is still brittle in terms of generalization.
+This can be observed by comparing the quite good performance on digitally rendered text vs. handwritten digits from MNIST.

 # CLIP in Context
 ## The Vision-Transformer
 Dosovitsky

+## Further Weaknesses of CLIP
+- Strong bias on text in images compared to objects in image: [Paper](https://linyq17.github.io/CLIP-Parrot-Bias/)
+-

 ## Successors of CLIP and Alternatives to It
 ### First Evolution of CLIP: SigLIP